Many of our attitudes and beliefs about life and ourselves are formed in childhood.

 How To Build It Into A Habit

 Kids are naturally drawn to fun things.
 Plus, they often love to model the behavior of their parents.
 By doing your affirmations in front of – and alongside – your child, you will encourage them to do the same.

 Repetition is a key factor in the success of affirmations.
 You can encourage repetition by using washable markers to write them on the mirror – or sticky notes in their lunchbox or around their room.

 Take any opportunity to practice affirmations – during bath time, in the car, or even while brushing teeth before bed.

 Allow for creativity and engagement by letting children decorate their own affirmation cards however they like.
 That way, the cards become part of their creativity and it will be easier to own what is written on them.

-Whether your child is 4 years old or 14, they can benefit from practising positive affirmations for kids.
-Help them foster a beneficial habit that could last a lifetime with Affirmations for Kids: 30 Printable Vision Board Cards that can be printed and decorated at home.
+Whether your child is 4 years old or 14, they can benefit from practicing positive affirmations for kids.
+Help them foster a beneficial habit that could last a lifetime with Affirmations for Kids that can be printed and decorated at home.